 Funding: This work was partially supported by the Italian Ministry of Health with Ricerca Corrente and 5x1000 funds.

 Provenance and Peer Review: This article was commissioned by the Guest Editors (Duilio Divisi, Roberto Crisci) for the series “Malignant Pleural Effusion” published in Journal of Xiangya Medicine.
-The article was sent for external peer review organized by the Guest Editors and the editorial office.
+The article has undergone external peer review.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.